mankenavenkatesh/CustomBlockchain/README.md

 #### Q. In a P2P network how to prove the ownership of DummyCoin?
 **Solution -**
- - Manage all the user accounts in a Global(World) state.
+ - Manage all the user accounts in a block.
- - Add Global State to the block header.
+ - Add User Accounts to the block header.
- - Global State is part of the hash now.
-So tampering of global state will lead to hash change which leads to breakage of links between blocks.
+ - User Accounts is part of the hash now.
+So tampering of User Accounts will lead to hash change which leads to breakage of links between blocks.